Travel details

 Addis Ababa City Tour

-Visit to the National Museum of Archaeology:
+Visit to the National Archaeological Museum:

-Visit to St. George's Cathedral:
+Visit to St. George Cathedral:

 [English Guide]